 Slow Cooker Granola is the perfect breakfast or brunch recipe to make in the Crockpot.
 Granola cereal recipe ideas can be as simple as homemade granola and yoghurt!

-You may remember from the Coconut Granola recipe how we talked about the joy of homemade granola.
+You may remember from the Homemade Coconut Granola or the Instant Pot Granola recipes how we talked about the joy of homemade granola.
 There is something about it that tastes AMAZING!
+If you prefer a sweet breakfast, try the Fruit Platter Board for some ideas!

 Crunchy granola with nuts, oats, dates and dried cranberries is SO EASY to make in the crockpot!